ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 ## 2. Building The Source Code

++ <b>Important note:</b> The assets presented below are built based on OpenAM version 6.5.2.

 In order to build the project from the command line follow the steps presented below.
 Make sure that you have all the prerequisites installed correctly before starting.
 <br>
 + <b>Demo video</b> - [downloading and building the source code](https://github.com/ForgeRock/modernize-accelerators/blob/master/forgerock-am-migration-sso-jit/video/Part1-Building_The_Code.mp4) - All the steps below can be followed in this video recording.